(888) 552-6760 SCHEDULE AN APPOINTMENT

 Pedunculated polyps: Raised colon polyps that may look like small cauliflower or mushrooms and grow on short stalks.

 Colon polyps often develop silently, which means they usually don’t cause symptoms.
-In some cases, though, the patient may notice signs such as:
+In some cases, the patient may notice signs such as:

 • Blood in stool